MachineLemonade/docs/v0.9/pricing.md

 For us to maximize your control over your Airflow deployments, our monthly cost to run Astronomer Cloud fully depends on how much you scale each component of your Airflow instance(s) - and for how long - throughout the course of your billing cycle.

-Via the [Astronomer UI](https://app.astronomer.cloud/login), you can freely scale the following components of each of your instances:
+Via the [Astronomer UI](https://app.astronomer.cloud/login) as seen below, you can freely scale the following components of each of your instances:

 - Webserver
 - Scheduler